GerritCodeReview/homepage/_posts/2022-02-09-esc-minutes.md

 OpenID is deprecated, we should support OAuth out of the box to provide a good experience for standalone usage.
-The current maintainer (David O) is also Gerrit Maintainer, and is used by GerritForge for Gerrithub.
+The current maintainer (David O) is also Gerrit Maintainer.
+It is used by GerritForge for Gerrithub.

 Corporate deployments tend to use SAML rather than OAuth.